bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-132">132.
 Check if a Number is a Pronic Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isPronicNumber function determines whether a given number is a pronic number (also known as an oblong number or rectangular number).
+<p>The isPronicNumber function determines whether a given number is a pronic number
+(also known as an oblong number or rectangular number).</p>
 <pre>
 const isPronicNumber = (num) => {
 const n = Math.floor(Math.sqrt(num));